goldenguy00/LemurFusion/Release/README.md

 - Fully supports RiskyMod Ally changes!

+- Designed to be a full scale rework but still compatible with all other mods

 - Lemurians will switch between the various high tier elite types once they are fully evolved.

 - Fully functional and configurable scoreboard entry for all the lemurs you control.

-- Lemurians will drop 1 scrap of the corresponding tier for each unique item that they had on death, ignoring duplicates.
-They will remove their contribution to the shared inventory on death.
+- Lemurians will drop their tributed items on death and will remove their contribution to the shared inventory on death.

 - Stat multipliers per fusion, similar to dronemeld, while still retaining the vanilla HP and damage buffs that they would get on evolution.

-- Resize Lemur buddies based on fusion count, kinda borked rn but its funny if you set it to 0, try it.

-### *(WORK IN PROGRESS, COMING SOON)*
+### *(WORK IN PROGRESS, SOME FUTURE PLANS COMING SOON)*

 - Can make them share a single inventory or have their own unique inventories with a limited amount of item sharing.

 - Multiple elite types on a single guy.

-- Make it even more customizable and developed with mod compatability in mind.
+- Resize Lemur buddies based on fusion count

+- Scoreboard entry for each lemur, or one entry per owner

 ---
-## Config
+## Config Options

-- Most balance related features are configurable.

-- Added some fun/quality of life config options.
+- Total number of lemur buddies you can have

+- Disable fall damage

+- Teleport to owner distance

+- Minion scoreboard

+- Improve AI

+- Stat Increase Per Fusion

+- Revert to Egg On Death

+- Items to Drop on Death

+- Tributed Item Blacklist

 ---